-Nashville-based Jeremy Lister started connecting with music from early childhood while growing up in the middle of Mississippi.
+Nashville’s Jeremy Lister started connecting with music while growing up in the middle of Mississippi.
 A son of a preacher, he began singing and learning harmonies in church at the age of two.
-Jeremy moved to Nashville in 2003, bringing his first EP, 'Shooting Star', with him.
-In 2005, he released his second EP, 'So Far', followed by the 'Just One Day' EP, released by Warner Bros.
+Lister moved to Nashville in 2003, bringing his first EP, Shooting Star, with him.
+In 2005, he released his second EP, So Far, followed by the release of his Just One Day EP on Warner Bros.
 Records.
 That same year, he was invited to join the Ten Out of Tenn collective of singer/songwriters, which included then up-and-coming artists such as Andrew Belle, K.S.
 Rhoads, and Gabe Dixon.

-In May of 2010, Jeremy joined the Nashville-based a cappella group, Street Corner Symphony, for NBC's second season of The Sing-Off.
-As soon as The Sing-Off aired, Street Corner Symphony became a fan-favorite, eventually claiming the second place title in the competition.
+In 2010, he joined a cappella group Street Corner Symphony for the second season of NBC’s "The Sing-Off."
+The group became a fan favorite, eventually claiming the second-place title in the competition.
 Ben Folds invited them out on the road immediately following their success on the show, which launched their touring career.
-Street Corner Symphony is headlining shows all across the globe.
+Street Corner Symphony performs dozens of headlining shows all over the world each year.

 Lister released his first solo full-length album, The Bed You Made, in 2011, which featured a duet with Alison Krauss on the song You and I. In 2013, he released the single Set Us Free, which became the theme song for the MTV series "The World Of Jenks."
 In 2017, he and his brothers, together under the name Lister Brothers, co-wrote and released the album Helium Ocean.